Who is this article for?

-This article explains the concepts that Code42 for Enterprise uses to back up your data.
+To help protect your data from loss, Code42 uses backup to automatically collect and store every version of every file across all your computers.
+This article explains the concepts that Code42 uses to back up your data.

 In this example scenario, the Code42 app is using its default settings and is backing up your user home directory.